cth06-Github/audioService/Technical-Documentation-8Aug.md

 ### Authorisation
  `/frontend/src/middleware.ts`contains the logic to show an error status of 401 unauthorised access is users who are not logged in access `/home`, `/record` and `/upload` pages.
 Logged-in users who attempts to go to `/login` page will be redirected to `/home` page.

+### Other libraries?
+(sufficiently) Popular Authentication libraries such as NextAuth and OAuth are possible choices which were not chosen.
+Admittedly, the reason for that was I did not think of that at that point in time.

 ## Recording at /record page
 ### API used to acceess Microphone